NelsonHennessiAyodeji/tryve-music-booking-app/README.md

       "name": "Your Name",
       "email": "your@email.com",
       "password": "yourpassword",
-      "passwordConfirm": "yourpassword"
     }
     ```

-- `POST /api/v1/login`: Log in and obtain an authentication token.
+- `POST /api/v1/auth/login`: Log in and obtain an authentication token.
   - Request Body:
     ```json
     {